AnyFetch/developers.anyfetch.com/blueprint.md

             ]

 ### Create a User [POST]
 Create a new user on this company.
+If `is_admin` is not specified, a standard user will be created.

 > You need to be an administrator to create another user.